KehindeAkinbowale/alx-low_level_programming/0x02-functions_nested_loops/README.md

-Print putchar followed by new line
+prints the alphabet, in lowercase, followed by a new line